jonocarroll/wp_content/_posts/2017-06-26-data-munging-with-r-preview-storing-values-assigning.md

 <p>If you’ve read some <code>R</code> code already, you’ve possibly seen that both <code>&lt;-</code> and
 <code>=</code> are used to assign values to objects, and this tends to cause some
 confusion.
-Technically, <code>R</code> will accept either when assigning variables, so in that respect it comes down to a matter of style (I still highly reccomend assigning with <code>&lt;-</code>).
+Technically, <code>R</code> will accept either when assigning variables, so in that respect it comes down to a matter of style (I still highly recommend assigning with <code>&lt;-</code>).
 The big difference comes when using functions that take
 <em>arguments</em> — there you should only use <code>=</code> to specify what the <em>value</em> of the
 <em>argument</em>.
 For example, when we inspected the <code>mtcars</code> data, we could